-The i ourpose o of this exercise is to e explore and pla v with signals and si ignal hand lers
+The purpose of this exercise is to explore and play with signals and signal handlers.

-- 1. The first task is to write a program called greeting that does nothing except run an infinite loop.
-Work with someone in the classroom who has a computer so that you can compile and run your code. - 2.
-Run your code in one window.
+- 1. Fork repository which contains a source code of a program called greeting that does nothing except running an infinite loop.
+Compile the code into executable greeting. - 2.
+Run your program in one window.
 Kill it by typing Control-C in the same window.
 Run it again in the background.
 For that pause process (Ctrl+Z) and run bg.
 It should look like it isn't running.
-Use ps to see that indeed it is still running.
-Use fg to move it to the foreground.

-3. Open another window (on the same machine) and run ps again.
+Use ps aux | grep greeting to see that indeed it is still running.
+Use fg to move it to the foreground. - Open another window (on the same machine) and run ps again.
 What is the pid of your infinite loop program?
 Now that you know the pid use the kill command to kill it.
 There are several possibilities that will work and the command parameters will depend on the pid of your running process.

-Write the command you used here.

-- 4. We are going to write a function in your program called sing that will eventually be used as a signal handler.
+Write the command you used here. - 4.
+We are going to write a function in your program called sing that will eventually be used as a signal handler.
 What signature is required for that? - 5.
 Write the function so that it prints the lines of "Happy Birthday" and then returns. - 6.
 Change your program so that it expects one command-line argument that will hold the name of the birthday boy or birthday girl.
 Now change your sing function so that it sings using the actual name.
 Hmmm...
 You can't change the signature.
 Why not?
-How to solve this problem?

-7. When you run your greeting program, it doesn't sing the song because the sing function never gets called.
+How to solve this problem? - 7.
+When you run your greeting program, it doesn't sing the song because the sing function never gets called.
 Write the code to install sing as the handler for the SIGUSR1 signal.

-8. Now run your compiled greeting program from one window, look up the PID from another and send it a SIGUSR1 signal.
+- 8. Now run your compiled greeting program from one window, look up the PID from another and send it a SIGUSR1 signal.
 Did it sing?
-If not, go back and check your code.
-9. Add a sleep(10); line to the middle of your singing to simulate taking longer to actually sing the song.
+If not, go back and check your code. - 9.
+Add a sleep(10); line to the middle of your singing to simulate taking longer to actually sing the song.
 Now compile, run and send your program a SIGUSR1 signal from another window.

 Now, before it finishes the singing, send it a SIGINT signal from the other window.
 What happened?
 Why?

-10. Change your program so that the SIGINT signal is not delivered to the program in the middle of the birthday song.
+Change your program so that the SIGINT signal is not delivered to the program in the middle of the birthday song.
 Repeat the actions from above to confirm that the song is finished before the program is killed.
-11. One more experiment: Run your signal greeting program in the foreground and kill it with Control-C from the same window.
-Run it again and from another window, send it the USR1 signal to start the singing.
-While it is still singing, try to kill your greeting program using Control-C from its own window (like you just did already.)
-What happens?
-Why?